gearglow/ReptiliaWithATwist/The List.md

-That night, Elysia popped into Elysium to speak with her parents' memory-constructs.
+That night, Elysia popped into her mindscape to speak with the memory-constructs of her parents.
 At the same time, Hermione sought out her own parents.

 "Mum, Dad, can I talk to you?"